© 2026 WGCU News

 On a cloudy Saturday afternoon, sounds of celebration echoed throughout the Stars Complex in the Dunbar community.

 Everyone there came to recognize and celebrate Juneteenth.
-A national holiday celebrated on June 19, recognized as the day slavery ended in the U.S.
+A national holiday celebrated on June 19, it's recognized as the day slavery ended in the U.S.

 It’s also called "Freedom Day" and has been celebrated since 1866.
-It wasn’t until June 17, of 2021 when President Joe Biden signed legislation making Juneteenth a federal holiday.
+It wasn’t until June 17 of 2021 when President Joe Biden signed legislation making Juneteenth a federal holiday.

 However, Florida does not observe Juneteenth as a state holiday and it is not a paid holiday for state workers.